themesberg/gpt-3-tailwindcss/README.md

 ## How can I use the generator from the video?

 Access to the generator and dashboard will be given in batches of 10-50-100 users as the generator is being developed.
 Properly describing what you want to build with the generator may increase your chances of getting access earlier than others.
+Sign up here: [https://gpt-tailwind.com/](https://gpt-tailwind.com/).

+GPT-3 Tailwind CSS Code Generator is developed and maintained by [Themesberg](https://themesberg.com).